hbai521/Calcium_Imaging/README.md

 - Use `Preview` to ensure only the correct neuron is selected.<br>

+- After setting the filters, carefully inspect the purple tracking circles across all time points.

+  - Make sure the full response is captured, from the start of fluorescence increase to the return to baseline.

+  - No timepoints should be missing once the response begins.

+  - If any frames are skipped or the tracking is incomplete, adjust the filters until continuous tracking is achieved.

 ![](git_images/image_20.png)<br>

 - Select `Simple LAP tracker` with following settings.<br>